agathis-project/salix-arctica/README.md

 #### 3.3.3.
 Branch Data Interfaces:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_trunk_data_circuits.PNG)

+- all data interface buffers are supplied from V3P3 rail.

 ##### 3.3.3.1.
 SPI.A,B

 - SPIA and SPIB on trunk connector are respectivelly SPI0 and SPI1 of uP AM335x

+- SPI on root is allways master

 - as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this ensures a balanced loading of both channels.